Grey Gardens (estate): Beale ownership

 In 1924, Phelan Beale acquired the estate for his wife Edith Ewing Bouvier Beale.
 Phelan was a law partner of John Vernou Bouvier Jr. and had married Bouvier's daughter, Edith.
 Bouvier owned an estate in East Hampton, located 3 mi north on Further Lane at Lasata, where his granddaughter Jacqueline Bouvier Kennedy Onassis was a frequent visitor.

 After an extended marital separation, Phelan Beale notified Edith of their divorce around 1946 by telegram from Mexico.
 Phelan provided Edith with an allowance of $300 per month to maintain the property, herself and her daughter Edith Bouvier Beale, who was commonly known as "Little" Edie.
 Phelan's financial support eventually ceased and the two Ediths lost contact with him.
 The house and garden fell into disrepair and were overtaken by nature due to the lack of funds.
 The two women continued to inhabit the house, where they kept a large number of cats and wild animals.

-In 1972, the Suffolk County, New York Health Commission issued a notice of eviction, stating the Beales would be unable to live in the house until it was cleaned and basic utilities restored.
-The news of the order and of the squalor in which the two women lived received international attention because "Big" and "Little" Edie were the aunt and first cousin, respectively, of Jacqueline Kennedy, the widow of former US President John Fitzgerald Kennedy, and wife of Aristotle Onassis.
+Health Commission issued a notice of eviction, stating the Beales would be unable to live in the house until it was cleaned and basic utilities restored.
+The news of the order and of the squalor in which the two women lived received international attention because "Big" and "Little" Edie were the aunt and first cousin, respectively, of Jacqueline Kennedy — the widow of former US President John F. Kennedy, and wife of Aristotle Onassis.

 Jacqueline and her sister, Lee Radziwill, donated money to make the house habitable and return it to a standard which would allow for the rescission of the eviction order.

 That same year Radziwill asked brothers Albert and David Maysles to create a film, including interviews with the Edies, which would document the Bouvier family's visits to East Hampton during Lee's and Jacqueline's youth.
 The project was ultimately canceled and the Maysles turned their attention to the Beales, resulting in the 1975 documentary Grey Gardens.
 After the release of the film, Edith and Little Edie continued to reside in the house.
 Edith died in 1977 and Little Edie remained until she sold the property.

 The original 1972 footage featuring Radziwill visiting the Beales was released in 2017 as That Summer.